nguyenmelissa23/react-redux-mernstack/README.md

 ## Available Scripts

-### To run project for development process, use: 'nodemon'
+### `nodemon`
-Project can be updated live as code is revised.<br />
+To run project for development process.
+Project will be updated automatically as code is revised.<br />

 In the project directory, you can run: